Raja Ampat Explorer (north) (10 Nights)

 The Misool Island heli-flight is also not to be missed – you’ll be blown away by the aerial beauty of this region.
 In the late afternoon join your favourite adventure boat for a TRUE NORTH ‘raft-up’.
 Enjoy a cool beverage and some delicious nibbles as we cruise through the picturesque Karst Islands – don’t forget your cameras!

-The helicopter is away early this morning revealing the spectacular Fam Group of Islands.
 The adventure boats will offer scenic cruises around beautiful Penemu Island and the Yeben Islands boast even more opportunity for beachcombing, snorkelling and diving.
 For those feeling energetic, enjoy a hike on Pianemo Island and soak-up the panoramic views from the island’s highest peak.
 Or visit a picturesque village and sample the local’s relaxed way of life.

 Alfred Russel Wallace was a British natural scientist and geographer who voyaged extensively through Raja Ampat from 1854 to 1862.
 He is best known for independently conceiving the theory of evolution through natural selection and his paper on the subject was jointly published with some of Charles Darwin’s writings in 1858.
 This afternoon in the comfort of our adventure boats, you will glide through the winding channel that bears his name.
 This narrow saltwaterway is flushed by strong currents that produce a vibrant habitat for marine life, whilst on either side the equatorial jungle looms over the water, replete with birds and butterflies, tree ferns and orchids.
 It is a tropical ecosystem at its most magnificent and it is easy to see how all helped to inspire new insights into the evolution of life on Earth.